-Chase’s mid-tier card earns 2x Ultimate Rewards (UR) points on Dining and Travel purchases.
-The Chase Sapphire Preferred has a $95 annual fee (NOT waived the first year).
+The Chase Sapphire Preferred earns 2x Ultimate Rewards (UR) points on Dining and Travel purchases.
+It also has a $95 annual fee (NOT waived the first year).

 Chase has a more well-rounded set of travel partners than Citi.
 Domestic travelers and hotel lovers will benefit more given Chase’s partners.
 But international travelers might like the Citi card more.

 This card has a sign-up bonus worth 60,000 UR points.
 It can be earned after spending $4,000 in the first 3 months.
-The Sapphire’s bonus is the better one because more points are offered for the same minimum spend.
-Plus, UR points are more versatile than TY points.
+In other words, both cards have the same bonus in their respective currencies.
+The better card and sign-up bonus depend on what type of points you want to earn.